What's Coming to Netflix in February 2020 - What's on Netflix

 - All the Bright Places (2020) N – Romantic movie about the story of Violet and Theodore played by Elle Fanning and Justice Smith.

-- Babylon Berling (Season 3) – Crime-drama set in Berlin during the Weimar Republic.
+- Babylon Berlin (Season 3) – Crime-drama set in Berlin during the Weimar Republic.

 - Formula 1: Drive to Survive (Season 2) N – Documentary series on the Formula 1 2019 season.

-Note: Update: 48 titles were added in total to Netflix on February 1st.
-Full list here.